gleannyc/documentation/docs/reference/index.md

 # Glean Overview

-Glean is a highly interactive, data exploration tool for anyone in an organization discover actionable insights.
+Glean is a highly interactive, data exploration tool for anyone in your organization discover actionable insights.

 ## Glean workflow

-### 1. Define your Data Model
+### 1. Define your Data Models

-Your data model defines your metrics and filters upfront so you don't need to code to analyze data later.
+Your data models define metrics and filters upfront so you can analyze data without writing writing code everytime.

 ### 2. Analyze and Explore

 Glean automatically sets up an intuitive data exploration dashboard for each data model.

-You should save views that are important to your organization.
+You can save views of the data that are important to your organization.

 ### 3. Share

+When you find something interesting, create a share link to let others dig in.

 The whole team is now empowered to dig into the data and share hypotheses.
-When you find something interesting create a share link to let others dig in.

 !!! info "Just signed up with Glean?"

     Take a look at our [Quickstart guide](/guides/quickstart/)

-## Concepts

-- Dashboards
-- Collections
-- Views
-- Data Models
-- Database Connections
-- Project